The Connections menu exposes options allowing granular control over proxy settings and remote connection.

-Bypass Fiddler for URLs that starts with:—Allows you to add addresses that the Fiddler Everywhere proxy will explicitly bypass.
+Bypass Fiddler for URLs that starts with:—Allows you to manually add addresses that the Fiddler Everywhere proxy will explicitly bypass.
 A common scenario for using this option is setting up a VPN connection alongside Fiddler Everywhere.
 You can separate the individual addresses with a comma, semicolon, new line, or white space.
 The option will set the bypass list in the related OS settings—for example, on Windows 10, that will be Proxy Settings > Proxy > Manual Proxy > Use proxy server except for addresses....
 You can also quickly add domains while selecting a session from the Live Traffic list and using the context menu.